 - Yale University is New Haven’s largest employer with nearly 14,000 faculty and staff, more than 6,000 being New Haven residents.

-- Yale is currently one of the top 5 taxpayers in New Haven.
-Through its community investment program that redevelops nearby property, Yale pays real estate taxes – over $4.5 million last year – on all non-academic property.
+- Yale is currently one of the top 3 taxpayers in New Haven.
+Through its community investment program that redevelops nearby property, Yale pays real estate taxes – over $5 million this year – on all non-academic property.